All Episodes

 You know, there were a ton of interruptions, but he handled it really well.

-Uh, he talks about all the progress this country has made in terms of African Americans, Hispanic Americans.
+He talks about all the progress this country has made in terms of African Americans, Hispanic Americans.

-Uh at one moment was very interesting.
+At one moment, it was very interesting.

 This is the second time now this has happened in recent weeks.

-I'm not sure, but Republicans don't want to go on that show because they get booed all the time.
+But Republicans don't want to go on that show because they get booed all the time.

 What's the point?

-Gee, let me go on the view and see if I can get shouted over by Joyless Behar and booed by the audience.
+Gee, let me go on the View and see if I can get shouted over by Joyless Behar and booed by the audience.

 Listen.